linas/i370-bigfoot/docker/i370-bigfoot/scripts/linux-demo/README.md

 value in the INS file, else things will break.
 The number after the comma is the size of the ramdisk, in KBytes.
 Note that this is the *uncompressed* size!

+## Automation
+The above steps are automated by the provided Makefile.
+Just say `make` and the appropriate INS file will be created.

 ### Notes